Skip to content

 Assumption 1

-The net cost of investment at date is for type and for type , with
+The net cost of investment at date 0 is c0H0 for type H and c0L for type L, with c0Lc0H

 Because a more prosocial individual internalizes more of the benefits accruing to other people, even in one-shot interactions, he finds it (weakly) less costly to act morally—help, refrain from opportunism